-Credits for pictures of Street Furniture with integrated Small Cells : ©JCDecaux simplification that would support small cell deployments are identified.
+Credits for pictures of bus stop and advertisement panel with integrated Small Cells : ©JCDecaux simplification that would support small cell deployments are identified.
 Practical implementation of simplified administrative procedures should also extend to electronic filing and shortened forms to be completed.